 - a.
 Press the release tab on each adapter-support bracket latch.
 There are two latches, one at each end of the adapter-support bracket. - b.
-Slide the adapter-support bracket out of the guides; then, remove it from the server.

-Note: To reinstall the adapter-support bracket and other components that you removed or disconnected, reverse the preceding steps.
-Remember to reroute the cables that you disconnected and to reconnect the center-fan cable to connector J18 on the system board.

-8. Continue with the option installation or removal procedure.
+Slide the adapter-support bracket out of the guides; then, remove it from the server. - Note: To reinstall the adapter-support bracket and other components that you removed or disconnected, reverse the preceding steps.
+Remember to reroute the cables that you disconnected and to reconnect the center-fans cable to the system board.
+See "System-board internal cable connectors" on page 4 for the location of the center-fans connector. - 8.
+Continue with the option installation or removal procedure.